-- Power BI Desktop: Power BI Desktop is a free software used to convert, connect, and visualize datasets on a PC or laptop.
+Power BI Desktop is a free software used to convert, connect, and visualize datasets on a PC or laptop.
 It’s one of the most important Power BI components where you can integrate distinct information sources and combine them to form a data model.
 Then, you can create graphics or image collections to share them as records with other individuals in your organization.

-- Power BI Service: After the reports are created on Power BI Desktop, you can publish them on the cloud using Power BI Service.
+After the reports are created on Power BI Desktop, you can publish them on the cloud using Power BI Service.
 The service connects users and allows them to create dashboards known as Power BI Workspace.
 It offers natural language Q&A and alerts, and it is available in both Power BI free and Power BI Pro versions,

-- Power BI Mobile Apps: The mobile apps of Power BI keep you connected with the data no matter where you are.
+The mobile apps of Power BI keep you connected with the data no matter where you are.
 You can see live reports and dashboards on your iOS and Android smartphones and make better market decisions on the go.
 Only pro Power BI architecture provides the feature of Mobile reports and dashboards.

-- Power BI Query: Power Query allows users to connect distinct information from multiple sources and convert them to satisfy their business requirements.
+Power Query allows users to connect distinct information from multiple sources and convert them to satisfy their business requirements.
 Power Query is included in the Power Query Editor of Power BI Desktop.

-- Power Q&A: Power Q&A allows business users to explore information in their own words and phrases.
+Power Q&A allows business users to explore information in their own words and phrases.
 This natural language question and reply engine is the fastest way to get the response from your data.

-- Power Map: Power BI queries offer a 3D visualization tool, Power Map, that shows differences in your datasets with shadings ranging from dark to light.
+Power BI queries offer a 3D visualization tool, Power Map, that shows differences in your datasets with shadings ranging from dark to light.

-- Power Pivot: Power Pivot allows data storage with high compression, quick aggregation, and calculation.
+Power Pivot allows data storage with high compression, quick aggregation, and calculation.
 With Power Query, users can load information into it, or the pivot can load information on its own.

-- Power View: For a quick and effective visualization in your Excel workbooks, you can try Power View’s drag-n-drop feature and save your time.
+For a quick and effective visualization in your Excel workbooks, you can try Power View’s drag-n-drop feature and save your time.
 It’s an important part of MS Power BI architecture that enables the user to quickly visualize the data in a few clicks.